-Instructor: Berrick

-Social Policy: Children and Families: Read Less [-]

-SOC WEL 232 Social Work and Education Policy 2 Units

-This course examines the intersection between social work practice and the educational system.
+Instructor: Berrick Social Policy: Children and Families: Read Less [-] SOC WEL 232 Social Work and Education Policy 2 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 This course examines the intersection between social work practice and the educational system.
 It focuses on the school as a social system and the current policy context of education.
 It presents current topics in educational policy and critically analyzes them from a social work perspective.
 A focus is placed on the potential roles played not only by school social workers, but the social work profession in general, in actively collaborating with educational systems to support optimal developmental pathways for children and adolescents.

-Social Work and Education Policy: Read More [+]
+Social Work and Education Policy: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Summer: 6 weeks - 5 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

-Instructor: Stone

-Social Work and Education Policy: Read Less [-]

-SOC WEL W232 Social Work and Education Policy 2 Units

-Terms offered: Summer 2021 First 6 Week Session, Summer 2020 First 6 Week Session, Summer 2019 First 6 Week Session

-This course examines the intersection between social work practice and the educational system.
+Instructor: Stone Social Work and Education Policy: Read Less [-] SOC WEL W232 Social Work and Education Policy 2 Units Terms offered: Summer 2023 First 6 Week Session, Summer 2022 First 6 Week Session, Summer 2021 First 6 Week Session This course examines the intersection between social work practice and the educational system.
 It focuses on the school as a social system and the current policy context of education.
 It presents current topics in educational policy and critically analyzes them from a social work perspective.
 A focus is placed on the potential roles played not only by school social workers, but the social work profession in general, in actively collaborating with educational systems to support optimal developmental pathways for children and adolescents.
 The web-based version (SOC WEL W232) is conducted entirely online.

-Social Work and Education Policy: Read More [+]

-Summer: 6 weeks - 5 hours of web-based lecture per week

-Online: This is an online course.
+Social Work and Education Policy: Read More [+] Hours & Format Summer: 6 weeks - 5 hours of web-based lecture per week Online: This is an online course.